-Exam Conventions for each course are also revised annually and will usually be made available on Canvas by January of the year of examination.
+Exam Conventions for each course are revised annually and will be made available on your degree Canvas pages by January of the year of examination.
 By contrast, the Exam Regulations of the year in which you began your course will apply throughout your degree.
 You should note both the general regulations affecting the degree course for which you are registered as well as the specific regulations made by the School of Archaeology.
 All active editions of the Examination Regulations are available online.
+Links to the Exam Regulations and Exam conventions for each degree are available here: